Traverse City State Hospital

 Mid-Michigan’s Most Haunted Places

-Bath School Massacre
+Bath School Massacre | Bath Township

 Although rarely discussed, the mass murder at Bath School in 1927 is in fact the most deadly school massacre to date.
-Andrew Kehoe, a fifty-five-year-old farmer and school board member, vehemently opposed the upcoming millage that would raise taxes.
+Andrew Kehoe, a 55-year-old farmer and school board member, vehemently opposed the upcoming millage that would raise taxes.

-The initial blast killed dozens of students and teachers, and as the superintendent waved Kehoe over to help get the children out safely, Kehoe ignited another round when his rifle misfired, killing himself, the superintendent and eight more students.
+The initial blast killed dozens of students and teachers, and as the superintendent waved Kehoe over to help get the children out safely, Kehoe ignited another round when his rifle misfired, killing himself, the superintendent, and eight more students.

 The final death toll was 44 with an additional 58 injured!

-It was Richard Fritz’s 8th birthday that day, and he died almost exactly a year later from complications after the bombing.
+It was Richard Fritz’s eighth birthday that day, and he died almost exactly a year later from complications after the bombing.
 He was buried next to his sister Marjorie, age 10, at the Mt.
 Hope Cemetery without a headstone.

 Eighty-seven years later, the community rallied to ensure that all the children had headstones.
 And every year there are new matchbox cars that appear on every grave.
 No one has ever seen the cars delivered, but without fail, a friendly ghost has continued to leave tokens of childhood for these souls that passed too soon.